The Value of Medicare Agents: What MedPAC Overlooked

 Medicare has many plan choices, including Medigap, Medicare Advantage (MA), and Part D Prescription Drug Plans.
 The MedPAC report highlights that beneficiaries have, on average,41 MA plans and 14 stand-alone PDPs available to them.

 With this overwhelming number of options, beneficiaries often struggle to make informed decisions without expert guidance.
+Insurance agents play a critical role in simplifying these choices.

+According to the MedPAC presentation, one-third of Medicare beneficiaries work with an agent when selecting a plan, a clear indicator of the trust and reliance on these professionals.
 Agents provide personalized plan comparisons, help clients understand out-of-pocket costs, and confirm a plan’s provider network and drug formulary align with a beneficiary’s healthcare needs.

 What MedPAC Missed: The Human Element

 Independent agents provide ongoing, one-on-one support, educating clients year-round, assisting during life changes, and advocating for beneficiaries when coverage issues arise.
 While MedPAC mentions that SHIPs provide counseling for low-income beneficiaries, it does not recognize that agents serve clients of all income levels.

 Many beneficiaries are lost without professional guidance since Medicare.gov and other online tools lack the individualized assistance agents provide to non-tech-savvy clients.

 The Reality of Agent Compensation